 Katie Rodger has been teaching at UC Davis since 2002, and has been a lecturer in the UWP since Spring 2011.
 She regularly teaches Writing in the Sciences (104E), Science Journalism (111C), and Environmental Writing (102G).
-She also has taught Advanced Composition (101), Writing for the Health Professions (104F), Journalism (104C), Writing in Education (104D), Technical Writing (104T), and a graduate workshop for STEM students publishing an academic journal article (298). and Advanced Reading and Composition for Non-Native Speakers (23).
+She also has taught Advanced Composition (101), Writing for the Health Professions (104F), Journalism (104C), Writing in Education (104D), Technical Writing (104T), a graduate workshop for STEM students publishing an academic journal article (298). and Advanced Reading and Composition for Non-Native Speakers (23).

 For over ten years, Katie researched the life and work of marine ecologist, Ed Ricketts, the model for John Steinbeck's "Doc" in Cannery Row.
 She published two volumes, a critical edition of Ricketts's letters (U. Alabama P, 2002) and his collected essays (U. California P, 2006).
 She is often invited to speak about Ricketts's legacy as an ecologist, and has been interviewed on NPR and BBC Radio.